Charles Yorke: Life

-On the accession to power of Chatham and Grafton in 1766, Yorke resigned office, and took little part in the debates in parliament during the next four years.
-In 1770 he was invited by the Duke of Grafton, when Camden was dismissed from the Chancellorship, to take his seat on the woolsack.
+On the accession to power of Chatham and Grafton in 1766, Yorke resigned office, and took little part in the debates in Parliament during the next four years.
+In 1770, he was invited by the Duke of Grafton, when Camden was dismissed from the Chancellorship, to take his seat on the woolsack.
 He had, however, explicitly pledged himself to Rockingham and his party not to take office with Grafton.
-The King exerted all his personal influence to overcome Yorke's scruples, warning him finally that the Great Seal if now refused would never again be within his grasp.
-Yorke yielded to the King's entreaty, and he was appointed Lord Chancellor and sworn of the Privy Council on 17 January 1770,.
-He went to his brother's house, where he met the leaders of the Opposition, and feeling at once overwhelmed with shame, fled to his own house, where three days later he committed suicide (20 January 1770).
+The king exerted all his personal influence to overcome Yorke's scruples, warning him finally that the Great Seal if now refused would never again be within his grasp.
+Yorke yielded to the king's entreaty, and he was appointed Lord Chancellor and sworn of the Privy Council on 17 January 1770.
+The story has been told that he went to his brother's house, where he met the leaders of the Opposition, and feeling at once overwhelmed with shame, fled to his own house, where three days later he committed suicide (20 January 1770).
 The patent raising him to the peerage as Baron Morden had been made out, but his last act was to refuse his sanction to the sealing of the document.
+More recent scholarship questions this account, noting that he had been in poor health for some time and recently written to his brother of his fatigue.
+On his wife's account he ate excessively, as he had been doing of late, and complaining of sickness and indigestion was heard retching until his family became concerned and had him carried to bed having broken a blood vessel in his sickness.
+On this account neither was his death a suicide, nor did he refuse to seal the patent for his peerage.
+Though remaining unsealed, the patent expired with its peer-designate.